Practical guide

 The keyboard shortcut for speech to text in Microsoft Word depends on your operating system:

 Note that on Mac, this uses Apple's system-level dictation, not Word's own feature.
-The result is the same: word-for-word transcription without AI cleanup.
-Microsoft Word speech to text on both platforms shares the same core limitation — it writes exactly what you say.
+The result is similar across all three: they add punctuation, but they transcribe word for word.
+Microsoft Word speech to text writes exactly what you say, without removing filler or reshaping the sentence.

 5 limitations of voice to text in Word

 If you have tried voice to text in Word and found the results disappointing, you are not alone.
+The built-in tools handle punctuation, but the text still reads like a raw transcript.
 Here are the five main limitations:

 1. Word-for-word transcription

 When you dictate in Word, it writes down exactly what you say.
 Every hesitation, every "um," every false start, every repeated word ends up in your document.
-If you say "so basically what I want to say is that the project deadline is um next Friday," that is exactly what Word types.
-You spend more time cleaning up the text than you would have spent typing.
+If you say "so basically what I want to say is that the project deadline is um next Friday," that is roughly what Word types.
+You spend time cleaning up the text afterward.

 4. No smart formatting